benhoff/blog/content/pyqt-hello-world.rst

 .. code-block:: console

-        (venv) $ pip install PyQt5
+        $ pip install PyQt5

 Write Boilerplate Code
 ----------------------

 Now, fire up your favorite text editor, it's time to start programming.
-We'll create a file name *__main__.py* practice a couple of nicety's: the creation of a main loop, and a standard script sequence
+We'll create a file name `__main__.py` practice a couple of nicety's: the creation of a main loop, and a standard script sequence

 .. code-block:: python